passthejoe/pujol_variations_on_aguado/README.md

-# Emilio Pujol's 15 variations on an exercise by Dionisio Aguado and their place in the four-volume "Escuela Razonada de la Guitarra" and the teacher/author/composer's body of work
+# Emilio Pujol's 17 variations on an exercise by Dionisio Aguado

+## Their place in the four-volume "Escuela Razonada de la Guitarra" and the teacher/author/composer/performer's body of work

 Volume 4 of Emilio Pujol's "Escuela Razonada de la Guitarra" — called *el cuatro libro* in Pujol's *prefecio* to the Spanish/French edition of his detailed 20th century guitar method — is less well-known in the English-speaking world because it was not part of the three-volume Editions Orphée English translation known as "Guitar School."